Arthlight/Discord-Bot-Twitch-Notif/README.md

 If you want to use it too, mostly all you have to do is cloning this repository.
-The crucial parts that need to be changed are `Twitch Client ID`, the `Discord Token` and the data revolving around the streamers you want to monitor.
+The only crucial parts that need to be provided by you are your custom `Twitch Client ID`, the `Discord Token` and the data revolving around the streamers you want to monitor.

 ![](Notif.gif)